 3. Drop into Scandinavia House's fantastical Heimbold Family Children’s Playing and Learning Center to play with Legos and Brio trains.

-6. Romp on the playgrounds at Governors Island, swish down the epic slides on The Hills, swing in a hammock, or try a round of mini golf at the course designed and hosted by the annual Figment interactive arts fest.
-Don't worry if your tot can't play, it's the only FREE course in NYC and few players really follow the rules.
+6. Romp on the playgrounds at Governors Island, swish down the epic slides on The Hills, swing in a hammock, or try a round of mini golf.
+The Island is open May-October.
+Check their website for events.

 RELATED: Top 30 Things to Do in Brooklyn with Preschool Age Kids

-7. Introduce your tots to the wonders of live theater at an eye-popping puppet show at Central Park's Swedish Cottage Marionette Theatre, Park Slope's Puppetworks, or Union Square's Very Hungry Caterpillar.
+7. Introduce your tots to the wonders of live theater at an eye-popping puppet show at Central Park's Swedish Cottage Marionette Theatre or Park Slope's Puppetworks.

 8. Wear something colorful to the Bronx Zoo's Butterfly Garden in hopes one will mistake you for a flower and land on you.

-9. Stop to smell the roses (and cherry blossoms, daffodils, and all the flowers) at the Brooklyn Botanic Garden, the Queens Botanical Garden, and the Narrows Botanical Gardens.
+9. Stop to smell the roses (and cherry blossoms, daffodils, and all the flowers) at the Brooklyn Botanic Garden, the Queens Botanical Garden, the New York Botanical Garden, and the Narrows Botanical Gardens.

-10. Rent bikes (or a bike seat) to peddle through Central Park, Brooklyn Bridge Park's waterfront or out to Coney Island for an ice cream.
+10. Rent bikes (with a bike seat) to pedal through Central Park or along Brooklyn Bridge Park's waterfront.
+Be sure to stop for ice cream.

 11. What tot doesn't love bubbles?
 See some of the biggest and best in the world at the Gazillion Bubble Show!